Ishan-Sandaruwan/Ishan-Sandaruwan/README.md

 ### How to Reach Me

 - 📫 You can reach out to me via email at sadaruwan0427@gmail.com.
-I'm also active on LinkedIn, so feel free to connect with me there: [LinkedIn Profile](Your LinkedIn Profile URL).
+I'm also active on LinkedIn, so feel free to connect with me there: https://www.linkedin.com/in/ishan-sandaruwan-06632223a/  .

 ### Pronouns